mntsx/thoad/README.md

 ```

 > \[!NOTE]
-> **thora** includes implementations of high-order backward functions for +50 PyTorch controllers.
+> **thoad** includes implementations of high-order backward functions for +50 PyTorch controllers.
 However, since many PyTorch controllers perform gradient backpropagation by composing the backward functions of simpler controllers, the total number of supported controllers is significantly higher.

 <br>